Omni Calculator logo

 The caffeine effect formula

-The formula that we used in our calculator was developed by a team of scientists in the U.S. Army Medical Research and Materiel Command, Fort Detrick, Maryland.
+The formula we used in our calculator was developed by a team of scientists in the U.S. Army Medical Research and Materiel Command, Fort Detrick, Maryland.
 They described it in detail in the article titled A Unified Model of Performance for Predicting the Effects of Sleep and

 Caffeine